pmglab/KGGSEE/doc/source/quick_tutorials.rst

     * - #Var
       - Number of variants within the gene
     * - Group
       - LD group number.
-Conditional ECS tests were performed for genes within a same LD group.
+Conditional ECS tests were performed for genes within the same LD group.
     * - ECSP
       - p-value of ECS
     * - CondiECSP
       - p-value of conditional gene-based association tests by conditional ECS
     * - GeneScore
       - The gene's selective expression score in all tissues.
-A gene with a high socre will be given higher priority to enter the conditioning procedure.
+A gene with a high score will be given higher priority to enter the conditioning procedure.

 Results of driver-tissue prioritizations are in ``t2.celltype.txt``.
-This is basically a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
+This is a Wilcoxon rank-sum test which tests whether the selective expression median of the phenotype-associated genes is significantly higher than that of other genes in an interrogated tissue.
 The file contains three columns:

 .. list-table::
     :widths: 1 4